 Due to the post-monsoon weather, it might sometimes rain at the beginning of September.
 The lower region still remains affected by the monsoon weather.
 So, September is less popular than the other autumn months.
-Hence, that makes the trails peaceful.
-If you are someone who loves quieter trails, September is a good time for you.
+Hence, that makes the trail peaceful.
+If you are someone who loves quieter trails, September is the best time for you.
 You can enjoy the breathtaking vistas by yourself and feel the one-on-one connection with the mountains.

 The monsoon rain gives life to the vegetation along the trail.
 The forests look greener and denser.
 The pastures are green and beautiful.
 You'll also see the herds of Yaks grazing on the pastures.
 The clean and green surrounding is one of the best highlights of the EBC trek in September.
 Green is such a refreshing color that elevates your mood and makes you forget the pain in your body caused by continuous hiking for days.

-There will be a lesser number of trekkers on the Everest region trails in September.
+As previously discussed, there will be a lesser number of trekkers on the Everest region trails in September.
 So, you will have options for accommodations and food.
 You can take a look at different rooms and choose the one that you like.
 If you're a solo trekker, you might not even have to share your room with other trekkers.
 The chances of you getting a single room is high.
-Also, unlike in popular months like October, you won’t have to stand in queue for food.
+Also, unlike in popular months like October, you won't have to stand in a queue for food.

 Fewer Chances of Flight Delays and Cancellations

 The weather in September generally remains stable.
 There's less rainfall in comparison to previous monsoon months.
 The sky is clear, and visibility is good.
 The wind during this time is also mind and not disruptive.
-So, there are lesser chances of flight delays and cancellations in September.
+So, there are lesser chances of Lukla flight delays and cancellations in September.